Plant care and cultivation

 Ferns

 Since ferns produce via spores and not seeds, they are considered types of cryptogamic plants.
 Some of the best ferns for indoors include the maidenhair fern (Adiantum capillus-veneris) or the male fern (Dryopteris filix-mas).
+Additionally, ferns can improve air quality by removing pollutants such as formaldehyde from indoor environments.

 The Best Partial-Shade Plants - Ferns